Oyster Shell Recycling for the Future

 After an oyster roast, shells can be dropped off at one of the many shell recycling locations provided by the SCDNR.
 Once the oyster shell is recycled, it is taken to bleached out by the sun.
 This natural bleaching process usually takes a couple of months.
 Bleaching ensures no harmful bacteria are on the oyster shells before being put back in the water.

 Volunteers with the SCDNR bag shells and help place them back in the creeks and rivers of South Carolina.
 Oyster reef-building takes place at many different locations along the coast.

-The oyster reef restoration program is important in ensuring future oyster growth, provide clean water, create habitat for marine life, and help prevent erosion too.
-We are happy to be a part of these efforts and look forward to many years of roasting oysters, recycling oyster shells and working with the SCDNR’s SCORE program for the future!
+The oyster reef restoration program is essential in ensuring future oyster growth, providing clean water, creating habitat for marine life, and helping prevent erosion.
+We are happy to participate in these efforts and look forward to many years of roasting oysters, recycling oyster shells, and working with the SCDNR’s SCORE program for the future!

 The SCORE website has the most up-to-date locations for shell recycling.
 Also, depending on the size of the event, SCDNR or CCA will bring a trailer or rolling bin to your location.
 It does not get any easier than that!

 Mt.
 Pleasant – Sweetgrass Basket Parkway – 1156 Six Mile Rd., Mt.
 Pleasant, SC 29466

 James Island – Sol Legare Public Boat Landing or Ft.
 Johnson SCDNR – 217 Ft.
 Johnson Rd, James Island, SC 29412